 It’s very easy to lose motivation and just sit on the couch and sulk when you’re struggling with an injury that is taking a long time to get better.
 You would think that anyone who loves sport will naturally work tirelessly at getting better.
 But the problem is that a lot of injuries can feel as if they will never get better and progress can be excruciatingly slow.
-Unfortunately sitting on the couch often just makes your mood darker and definitely does not help your body to recover.
-In this article I share the 6 steps that I’ve identified through the years that help my patients stay focused and motivated while recovering.

 In this article: